Kardinia-Church/ATEM-CCU-2-BT/README.md

 ## Hardware
 ### Tally feature
 If desired one can connect a string of NeoPixels (we use 2 PL9823's) with a stage led and user led to show the tally connected to pin ```G26```

+### 3D Files
+Included are 3D printable files for both the tally lights and controller.
+The tally light file can be printed for two PL9823s to be used as a user led and stage led.
+The controller file can be used just to enclose your ESP32 with mounting points or to be used for the tally system.

 ## Node Red
 If using the node red mode add the following to your flow to process the commands using the [blackmagic-atem-nodered](https://github.com/haydendonald/blackmagic-atem-nodered) module